-Falcons are raptors, “birds of prey,” a group of birds that includes hawks, owls, eagles and vultures.
-They are considered to be the fastest animal on the planet in its hunting dive, the stoop, which involves soaring to a great height and then diving steeply at speeds commonly said to be over 200mph.
-Raptors have fascinated people for thousands of years.
-Fortunately, after some disturbing declines in some of the largest species, raptors represent some of New Jersey’s greatest success stories, with the DEP working to restore the population.
+Falcons are raptors, or “birds of prey,” a group of birds that includes hawks, owls, eagles and vultures.
+They are considered to be the fastest animal on the planet in their hunting dive.
+Called the “stoop,” the hunting maneuver involves soaring to a great height and then diving steeply at speeds said to top 200 miles per hour.

-The bald eagle, osprey and peregrine falcon have made impressive comebacks from the brink of extinction, in large part thanks to the efforts of division biologists.
-Unfortunately, not all species of raptors are thriving – the American kestrel, for instance, has experienced a sharp decline in recent years, and the work of biologists in the State’s Endangered and Nongame Species Programcontinues.
+Unfortunately, not all species of raptors are thriving.
+The American kestrel, for instance, has experienced a sharp decline in recent years according to the Endangered and Nongame Species Program continues.

 Peregrine Falcon Information

 Peregrine falcons, like other birds of prey high on the food chain, were particularly susceptible to DDT which caused their eggs to fail.
 They became extinct east of the Mississippi by 1964.
-They were one of the first birds to be the focus of conservation, however, and through an intensive reintroduction program, returned to the skies in New Jersey and other eastern states in the 1980s.
+They were one of the first birds to be the focus of the conservation movements of the 1960’s and 1970’s.
+Through an intensive reintroduction program, they returned to the skies in New Jersey and other eastern states in the 1980’s.

-The population in New Jersey has been about 20-24 pairs annually since 2000.
-In 2003 peregrine falcons returned to their historic cliff nesting habitat on the Hudson River Palisades – a huge milestone in the peregrine’s recovery in the state and the region.
+Since 2000, the population in New Jersey has been fairly consistent at 20-24 nesting pairs annually.
+In 2003 peregrine falcons returned to their historic cliff nesting habitat on the Hudson River Palisades – a significant milestone in the peregrine’s recovery in the state and the region.

 PDF Peregrine Falcon Reports: